 U.S. Fish and Wildlife Service (Service) and Oregon Department of Fish and Wildlife (ODFW) biologists returned to the area Monday, June 2 and observed two pups.
 Scat samples from the area have been collected and submitted to a laboratory for DNA analysis, which will take several weeks.

-An image of the two pups can be seen at ODFW’s wolf photo gallery.
 It is likely there are more pups as wolf litters typically number four to six pups.

 The pups mark the first known wolf reproduction in the Oregon Cascades since the mid-1940s.
 “This is very exciting news,” said Paul Henson, state supervisor of the Oregon U.S. Fish and Wildlife Service Office.
 “It continues to illustrate that gray wolves are being recovered.”